 Take one eggroll skin at a time and place a scoop of the mixture in the middle, spread out so the filling is about 2″ long by 1″ wide.
 Most eggroll skin packages contain a diagram of how to fold to get a perfect eggroll.
 You first fold one triangular end over the stuffing, then fold in the two sides, use your fingers to compact the stuffing, roll up, lightly brush the end with water to seal.

 Line a cookie sheet with parchment paper.
-Place the eggrolls seam side down on the parchment, spray with canola oil and bake for 20 minutes.
+Place the eggrolls seam side down on the parchment, spray with canola oil (or brush with butter), and bake for 20 minutes.
 Turn the eggrolls and bake for 10 more minutes or until golden brown and crispy.

 If you miss the blistered skin of a fried egg roll, you can certainly opt to deep fry these.
 You can also substitute shrimp, pork, chicken or tofu for the salmon if you’re not as big of a salmon lover as I am.
 In fact, I declared this “I ♥ Salmon Week” and kicked it off with Salmon with Bow Tie Pasta and Peas on Monday.
 What’s your favorite salmon preparation?

 Edited: 1/4/20 to convert recipe to WP Recipe Maker.

 Steamy Kitchen’s Mother’s Famous Chinese Egg Rolls

 Burnt Lumpia’s Filipino lumpia recipe.